 The correct environment parameters (LANG, NLS\LANG and LC\ALL) should be set before Oracle SES is installed.
 For file sources to successfully crawl and display multibyte environments, the locale of the system that starts the Oracle SES server must be the same as the target file system.
 This way, the Oracle SES crawler can "see" the multibyte files and paths.
-If the locale is different in the installation environment, then Oracle SES needs to be restarted from the environment with the correct locale.
+If the locale is different in the installation environment, then Oracle SES must be restarted from the environment with the correct locale.
 For example, for a Korean environment: Either set LC\ALL to ko\KR, or set both LC\LANG and LANG to ko\KR.KSC5601, then run searchctl restartall from an xterm.
 The command searchctl restartall will take about two and one half minutes to complete.
-This is because of the midtier start and stop logic, and because of the WebLogic node manager and domain server, all of which are new in this release.